 In September 2021, Governor Roy Cooper signed into law a bill prohibiting cities from criminalizing local ordinance violations unless the municipalities’ governing bodies expressly state in their codes that a violation carries criminal penalties.
 The bill, which had been winding its way through the General Assembly since March 2021, represents a noble attempt to rollback the over-criminalization of America.
 (For example, the law allows those accused of committing a violation of a local ordinance to avoid criminal liability if the accused “provides proof of a good-faith effort to seek assistance to address any underlying factors related to unemployment, homelessness, mental health, or substance abuse that might relate to the person’s ability to comply with the local ordinance.”
 The law thus constitutes a much-needed attempt to decriminalize poverty, mental illness, and addiction.)

 As a practical matter, the bill functions as a municipal reset button, requiring cities to review their ordinances and again decide which ones they believe should be backed up by criminal penalties.

-WSOC’s Genevieve Curtis reported earlier this month that in the wake of the law’s enactment, Charlotte-Mecklenburg Police Department Deputy Chief Steven Brochu sent an email to officers telling them that as of December 1, 2021, the new law prevented CMPD from criminally charging anyone with violating local ordinances, rendering the city’s code — including the noise ordinance — an unenforceable dead letter.
+WSOC’s Genevieve Curtis reported earlier this month that in the wake of the law’s enactment, Charlotte-Mecklenburg Police Department Deputy Chief Steven Brochu sent an email to officers telling them that as of December 1, 2021, the new law prevented CMPD from criminally charging anyone with violating local ordinances, in part rendering the city’s code — including the noise ordinance — an unenforceable dead letter.
 (The law doesn’t affect the enforceability of state laws.
 It also doesn’t stop local authorities from issuing civil fines.)

 He further explained, “Plans to amend the code to allow certain ordinances to remain crimes are already underway.”
 Brochu said he hoped the new provisions would be adopted in “early 2022.”